 Film Studies degree at DMU offers you the chance to go beyond the viewing experience to explore film as an art form, as a social institution, and as a business.

-Each of the Joint Honours degrees functions as a carefully designed programme of study, which allows you to focus on the films you love, while you also develop skills in areas such as journalism, creative writing, literature and the media more generally.
+Subjects include Creative Writing, English, Journalism, or Media and Communication.
+Each of these options functions as a carefully designed programme of study, which allows you to focus on the films you love, while also developing knowledge and skills in an area of your choice.

 UCAS course code: